C13brandon/Rgroupmaker1/README.md

             if not valid:
                 break

-        # If valid grouping is found, stop reshuffling
+        # If valid grouping is found, then stop reshuffling
         if valid:
             break